kennytilton/its-alive/README.md

 :v-action :knock-knock nil
 :r-response: hello, world
 ```
-And one last astutism: above we set the visitor action to the same value :knock-knock consecutively.
+And one last astutism: above we set the visitor action to the same value :knock-knock twice consecutively.
 Normally with Cells we do not bother propagating values that do not change the world; if I change my speed from 60mph to 60mph, no one needs to know.
 But again events are different: two events with the same value are not the same event, and *IA!* propagates accordingly.

+Next up (in a few days, after I finish a neat coding interview exercise): modelling.